 As the SPIRE Project progresses, Canberra residents will be kept informed through a variety of means including updates on the Major Projects Canberra website: www.act.gov.au/majorprojectscanberra, the Our Canberra newsletter, leaflet drops and information forums.
 Enquiries may be directed to SPIRE@act.gov.au.

 A new temporary car park solution has been identified which will boost parking availability for hospital staff and visitors to the Canberra Hospital.
 The now disused CIT Woden Campus, located off Hindmarsh Drive, will be the site of a temporary car park for more than 1100 vehicles, and is expected to be ready for use by the end of 2020.

 Canberra Hospital’s Emergency Department (ED) will be relocated with the SPIRE Project.
 Once the facility is operational, the existing ED will close.
 The helipad, currently adjacent to Building 12, will also be relocated to the top of the new building which will ensure rapid access to the ED.

-New accommodation will be found for the Sexual Health, Child at Risk Health Unit services and other Canberra Hospital functions currently operating in Building 5.
+New accommodation will be found for the Canberra Sexual Health Centre, the Child at Risk Health Unit services and other Canberra Hospital functions currently operating in Building 5.
 Further information will be available as planning progresses.

 The residence in Building 5 will continue to be accessible until mid-2020 for interstate visitors and carers of patients who live more than 100km from Canberra Hospital.
 Canberra Health Services, with input from affected stakeholders, is currently developing plans for the alternative arrangements that will be put in place for patients and carers going forward.